-ON ASSEMBLY One like Wednesday's deserves a mention.
-Headlines should blazon, "Entire student body jams audi-torium."
-That my friends is a rar-ity.
+One like Wednesday's deserves a mention.
+Headlines should blazon, "Entire student body jams auditorium."
+That my friends is a rarity.
 We know of one person in school who didn't hear, at least, part of the program.
 She is Miss Fanny Burgess, geography professor.
 It is a safe bet that the drummer man in the band could swallow his nose.
 Too bad the cound ap-paratus was out of kelter.
-Front row sitters say that the gal vocal-ist is good.
+Front row sitters say that the gal vocalist is good.
 And did Pres.
-Tippett pep up the house for a big weekend, Homecoming, with SEA and all...
-For any gal in school.
+Tippett pep up the house for a big weekend, Homecoming, with SEA and For any gal in school.
 A marvelous opportunity.
 A grandiloquent scheme for her to make many shekels.
 A chance to gather unto herself vast riches and at the same time to store up for herself great glory.
 To add materially to the greatness of her Alma Mater.
 All kidding aside, the publicity plans for the Centennial call for some fifteen women to help put them across.
 Also, the remuneration is nothing to be sneezed at or gaze upon with disdain.
-If you are interested please come to the Recre-ation Room in Main at 10:00 Satur-day morning.
-This is your oppor-tunity to make, in one way, the Centennial a success.
+If you are interested please come to the Recreation Room in Main at 10:00 Saturday morning.
+This is your opportunity to make, in one way, the Centennial a success.

 BUZZINGS....
 Rumor has it that there will be no school Thurs. and Fri. of next week due to the SEA.
 That has just been going the rounds.
-That has is no verification...Dick Fredeking and Buddy Dunbar are in school at Cumberland U. They are in town this week end for the game.
+There is no verification...Dick Fredeking and Buddy Dunbar are in school at Cumberland U. They are in town this week end for the game.
 They are taking one of that school's respond in yearly intervals.
-Will The result was an extended period f "hits" which packed the crowds not the auditorium.
-Without the reliable flow of coins Was Fadden "Furope is compli-mentary.
-Censorship and such cramp the style in the Fatherland, we are told....Study in contrast- Hearst, "war in Europe is remote": ice were worked into the script of Edgar A. Guest's program Tues. night.
+Will respond in yearly intervals.
+Will pass the dope on Hitler right on to you.
+That is, if the dope is complimentary.
+Censorship and such cramp the auditorium.
+Without the reliable flow of coins Without the reliable flow of coins ice were worked into the script of Edgar A. Guest's program Tues. night.
 Very clever...The very ritzy Esquire has come out with a toned down version of itself.
 It costs less (35 cts.) and is much less blatant.
 It is called Coronet and it has the drawings of Gilbert Bundy and Petty and E. Sims Campbell.
 And did you know that Campbell is a negro?
 But can he turn out the figures of femmes....Runt Haeberle reports: There is a man in in his garden.
-Runt had a boll in
+Runt had a boll in Sturm, the man with the love lorr three-day university celebration. columns.
+Tell him your story; let On our poor campus there is n him heal your wounds.
+Duncan, thou mender of broken hearts...
+Has anyone or has everybody no-Better watch W & L. thirty-two medals for one feat of tennial through their very naked-bravery.
+The highest awards from ness. bravery. all the Allied nations.
+His voice rewarded effort.
+Just as the violinist realizes that concert work cannot be his forte before a five-year she remains all the P. M. in the Lieuwer of upstarts from the first she will be described by the first she will be descri New courses in art metal, bookhowever, is interest in other peo-ple."
+Kathleen Norris points out are being offered this semester by the longest short-cut to success in the industrial arts department of writing.
+Campus Camera